mbursa/sim5/README.md

 tbd

-### Code paralelization
+### Code parallelization

-As the library is a collection of routines, it does not have any paralelization built in itself, but it is very easy to write CPU/GPU parallel code with it.
-SIM5 uses strict encapsulation and all its functions use only the data that is passed in as parameters; there are no global variabes in the library.
-This allows to write thread-safe codes that can be sraightforwardly paralelized.
-Examples for OpenMP, MPI and CUDA paralelization are provided in the `examples` folder.
+As the library is a collection of routines, it does not have any parallelization built in itself, but it is very easy to write CPU/GPU parallel code with it.
+SIM5 uses strict encapsulation and all its functions use only the data that is passed in as parameters; there are no global variables in the library.
+This allows to write thread-safe codes that can be straightforwardly parallelized.
+Examples for OpenMP, MPI and CUDA parallelization are provided in the `examples` folder.

 ## Documentation